37 Impressive Yet Simple Picnic Food Ideas for 2025

 Looking for something simple to bring to your next picnic?
 Bring some fruit!
 According to the CDC, only about 12% of adults eat enough fruit, so do your part and feed your friends something tasty and healthy.

 Chop up a variety of tasty fruits like apples, pears, grapes, pineapple, watermelon and anything else you like.
-Alternatively, mix them all into a fruit salad.
+Alternatively, mix them all into a fruit salad for some healthy snacks for kids and adults alike.

 8. Cut-Up Subs